open-policy-agent/gatekeeper/website/docs/gator.md

 - There is exactly one violation containing "initContainer".
 - There is exactly one violation containing "container".

-It is valid to test that no violations match an assertion.
+It is valid to check that no violations match an assertion.
 For example, the below is valid:

 ```yaml